opendatateam/udata/docs/creating-theme.md

     Don't hesitate to submit a pull-request to add your theme to this list.

 ## Help
+You can ask for help on the [udata Github discussions][github-discussions].
 Please report any difficulty you encounter with a dedicated [Github issue][github-new-issue].

 [Flask-Themes2]: http://flask-themes2.readthedocs.io/en/latest/